ZhengguoTan/publ_DeepDWI/ismrm/main.md

 ## INTRODUCTION

-High-dimensional magnetic resonance imaging (HD-MRI) is a rapidly advancing field, with examples including magnetic resonance spectroscopic imaging (MRSI), diffusion-weighted imaging (DWI), and quantitative parameter mapping.
+High-dimensional magnetic resonance imaging (HD-MRI) is a rapidly advancing field, with examples including magnetic resonance spectroscopic imaging (MRSI) [1], diffusion-weighted imaging (DWI) [2], and quantitative parameter mapping [3,4].
 Despite its potential, state-of-the-art HD-MRI often requires prolonged acquisition times.
 While accelerated acquisition techniques, such as those using advanced compressed sensing reconstruction, can shorten acquisition, they come with the trade-off of increased computational demands.

 The contribution of this work includes:

-* We unroll ADMM to perform scan-specific self-supervised learning and incorporate self-gated shot-to-shot phase variation estimation into the data-consistency term for deep diffusion-weighted imaging reconstruction.
+* We unroll ADMM [5] to perform scan-specific self-supervised learning and incorporate self-gated shot-to-shot phase variation estimation into the data-consistency term for deep diffusion-weighted imaging reconstruction.
 * We demonstrate that the trained ADMM unrolling model from one single slice can be applied to all other slices.
 This significantly reduces the training time.
 * We achieve navigator-free high-resolution DWI with 21 diffusion-encoding directions at 0.7 mm isotropic resolution, a scan time of under 10 minutes, and a reconstruction time of about 1 minute per slice.

 ## METHODS

-### Data Acquisition and Forward Modeling
+### Data Acquisition

-Three young healthy volunteers with written informed consent approved by the local ethics committee were scaned on a clinical 7T MR system (MAGNETOM Terra, Siemens, Erlangen, Germany).
+A total of four volunteers with written informed consent approved by the local ethics committee participated in the study.

+#### Brain DWI at 7T

+Three volunteers were scanned at 7T (MAGNETOM Terra, Siemens, Erlangen, Germany).
 The scanner was equipped with a 32-channel head coil (NOVA Medical, Wilmington, MA, USA) and the XR-gradient system.
-We implemented a mesoscal high-resolution DWI protocol using our previously proposed NAViEPI sequence [x] with the following parameters: FOV 200 mm, matrix size 286 x 286 x 176, voxel size 0.7 mm $^3$, 3-shot interleaved EPI with 2x2-fold acceleration and 5/8 partial Fourier, bandwidth 972 Hz/pixel, TR/TE/ESP 8900/58/1.17 ms, and a total scan time of 10 minutes for 21 volumes (1 non-diffusion-weighted and 20 diffusion-encoded) with the b-value of 1000 s/mm $^2$.
+We implemented a mesoscal high-resolution DWI protocol with NAViEPI [6] with the following parameters: FOV 200 mm, matrix size 286 x 286 x 176, voxel size 0.7 mm $^3$, 3-shot interleaved EPI with 2x2-fold acceleration and 5/8 partial Fourier, bandwidth 972 Hz/pixel, TR/TE/ESP 8900/58/1.17 ms, and a total scan time of 10 minutes for 21 volumes (1 non-diffusion-weighted and 20 diffusion-encoded) with the b-value of 1000 s/mm$^2$.

+#### Prostate DWI at 3T

+One volunteer was scanned at 3T (MAGNETOM Vida, Siemens, Erlangen, Germany) with the clinical prostate DWI protocol utilizing single-shot EPI.
+The acquisition parameters were FOV 200 mm, matrix size 171 x 114 x 35, slice thickness 4 mm, 2-fold in-plane acceleration, TR/TE 6400/91 ms, and the 3-scan trace mode with b-value up to 1600 s/mm$^2$ and a total of 97 volumes.
+ADC was obtained as the average of three diagonal tensors, which was fitted from diffusion-weighted images with b-values of 100 and 800 s/mm$^2$.

+### Forward Modeling

-Joint k-q-slice reconstruction [x](tan) formulates the forward model as,
+Joint k-q-slice reconstruction [6] formulates the forward model as,

 $$\mathcal{A}(\mathbf{x}) = \mathbf{P \Sigma \Theta F S \Phi} \mathbf{x}$$